strapi/documentation/docusaurus/docs/dev-docs/plugins/documentation.md

 ## Installation

-To install the plugin run following command in your terminal:
+To install the documentation plugin, run following command in your terminal:

 <Tabs groupId="yarn-npm">